 With an established lens range, we've selected the best Pentax lenses available right now.
-So whether you have a Pentax APS-C format DSLR or full-frame DSLR like the K-1, you'll find the right lens for you on this page.
+So whether you have a Pentax APS-C format DSLR like the new Pentax K-3 Mark III or a full-frame DSLR like the Pentax K-1 Mark II, you'll find the right lens for you on this page.
 Pentax fans might also like to know that Pentax will celebrate its 100th anniversary in 2020 and is planning a special edition Pentax DSLR to celebrate.

 First thing to remember though is that originally all Pentax DSLRs used APS-C format sensors, so most of Pentax’s lenses are designed for this smaller format.
 Recently though, Pentax has launched the full-frame K-1 DSLR, which it has followed this up with K-1 Mark II, so now it makes full-frame lenses too.